 Evaluate system updates

-To update macOS, go to the Apple Menu in the top left corner of the screen and click on System Preferences.
-Then follow into Software Update.
+To update macOS, go to System Preferences, and select Software Update.
 If an upgrade is available, you’ll see a corresponding button.

-To check for any changes available for applications, go to the App Store and click on Updates in the sidebar on the left.
+To check for any updates available for applications, go to the App Store and click on Updates in the sidebar on the left.
 Anything that needs upgrading will display a prompting button.